 Full disclosure: I have no idea if this will even work, but the thought that it’s even a possibility makes me giggle, so I figure it’s worth sharing.

-At the moment, Fortune Club is offering a status challenge:
+Like last year, Fortune Club is offering a status challenge:

 Fortune Wings Club members who are also VIP members of other airline clubs or airline alliances, or who hold platinum or higher credit cards, may apply to take part in the Fortune Wings Club VIP Status Challenge and win Fortune Wings Club VIP status.